 Feeling afraid during or after a traumatic situation is perfectly normal.
 The “fight-or-flight” response your body has during and after scary situations serves to help protect you from harm.
 And although we all experience a range of reactions after trauma, most people recover from the symptoms naturally.
-Some of us, on the other hand, continue to experience feelings of stress or fear even when we’re not in danger, which is when PTSD steps into the picture.
+On the other hand, some continue to experience feelings of stress or fear even when we’re not in danger.
+This is what we call PTSD.

 Did you know that PTSD affects one out of every 10 Canadians at some point in their lives?

 Post-traumatic stress disorder (PTSD) is classified as a psychiatric condition linked to surviving or witnessing a traumatic life event.
 The condition can cause agitation, impaired concentration, memory problems, flashbacks, insomnia, and nightmares.

 Most people who go through traumatic events may have short-term difficulty with adjusting and coping, but the good news is that PTSD is a treatable condition.
 Depending on the road one takes, medical cannabis has the potential to treat PTSD.